-Request No.:

-ENDORSEMENT STATEMENT Speed Hump

-In a meeting held on the d ay of, 2 0, the:

-1.

-2.

-3.

-4.

-Neighborhood Association(s) approve

-fromto romto The association(s) acknowledge(s)

-that because of installation of speed hi imps on the above mentioned st reet, there may be an increase in

-traffic on nearby streets.

-The contact person has confirmed that signatures on the speed hump petition are valid and represent two-thirds of the residences adjacent to the speed hump street within the section mentioned above.

-HOA Officer Printed Nar ne HOA Officer Signature Date
+Speed Hump Petition Request No.: In a meeting held on the day of , 20 Neighborhood Association(s) (NA) and/or Homeowner's Association(s) (HOA) The above listed Neighborhood Association(s) and Homeowner's Association(s) approved and endorsed the speed humps on .
+The Neighborhood from to .
+The Neighborho Association(s) and Homeowner's Association(s) acknowledge(s) that because of installation of speed humps on the abovementioned street, there may be an increase in traffic on nearby streets.
+The contact person has confirmed that signatures on the speed hump petition are valid and represent eighty percent (80%) of the residences adjacent to the speed hump street within the section mentioned above.
+NA and/or HOA Officer Printed Name NA and/or HOA Officer Signature 1.
+2. 3.
+4. 5.
+Contact Person Information (Must be the same as that on the Application for Traffic Calming) Name: Phone: (

-1.

-2.

-3.

-4.

-Appendix 6. - Petition for Traffic Calming